th2-net/remotehand/README.md

 GetBrowserLogs
 ```

 Returns string that contains current browser logs.
-Useful to check page on JavaScript errors.
+Useful to check web page for JavaScript errors.

 Browser logs will not repeat after output, so multiple `GetBrowserLogs` actions can be used in the same RemoteHand script.